robmarkcole/hassio-addons/motion/README.md

 ### Home Assistant integration
-You can view the live MJPEG stream using:
+BROKEN [ISSUE](https://github.com/robmarkcole/hassio-addons/issues/1) USE IFRAME - You can view the live MJPEG stream using:
 ```
 camera:
   - platform: mjpeg